whichdigital/active-rest-client/README.md

 This example takes the `post_params["id"]` and converts the body from being a normal form-encoded body in to being a JSON body.

 The proxy block expects one of three things to be the return value of the block.

-The first options is that the call to `passthrough` is the last thing and it calls down to the connection layer and returns the actual response from the server in to the "API->Object" mapping layer ready for use in your application.
-The second option is to save the response from `passthrough` and use `translate` on it to alter the structure.
-The third option is to use `render` if you want to completely fake an API and return the JSON yourself:
+1. The first options is that the call to `passthrough` is the last thing and it calls down to the connection layer and returns the actual response from the server in to the "API->Object" mapping layer ready for use in your application
+2. The second option is to save the response from `passthrough` and use `translate` on it to alter the structure.
+3. The third option is to use `render` if you want to completely fake an API and return the JSON yourself

+To completely fake the API, you can do the following.
+Note, this is also achievable using the `fake` setting when mapping a method, however by doing it in a Proxy block means you can dynamically generate the JSON rather than just a hard coded string.

 ```ruby
 put "/fake" do